 Faoi shúil ghéar bháile an eastáit, John Robinson, cuireadh na fir, mná agus páistí seo ag siúil cois na Canála Ríoga go duganna Bhaile Átha Cliath áit a raibh galtáin ag fanacht chun iad a bhreith go Learpholl.
 As sin chuaigh siad ar bord loinge, ‘longa galaracha an bháis’, ina measc an Virginius agus an Naomi a d’iompair iad ar thuras scafár go Quebec i gCeanada.
 Fuair beagnach leath na n-imirceach ar bord an dá long seo bás ar an turas, ach d’éirigh rud beag níos fearr leo sin ar an Erin’s Queen agus ar an John Munn.

 Aimsíodh ainmneacha an ‘1,490 Caillte’ i gCartlann an Ghorta Mhóir i bPáirc Theach Bhéal na mBuillí.
 Tá a gcuid ainmneacha agus a mbailte fearainn greanta ar an Bhalla Cuimhneacáin Ghloine ag Páirc Bhéal na mBuillí – teistiméireacht dá scéal.

 SHOE STORIES - Daniel’s Story – Black ‘47

 The Bianconi coaches with their passengers and mail stop at the town’s General Post Office building.
 The biggest Post Office outside of Dublin.
 I have never received a letter.
 But some have.
-The Connors plan to go to Niagara where the Brennans went a while back.
+The Brennans plan to go to Niagara where the Connors went a while back.
 They say there is work on a new Canal near there.

 Uncle William says we may join them.